Moduli spaces of semiorthogonal decompositions in families: Introduction

-In Section~\ref{section:preliminaries} we collect various preliminaries on derived categories of sheaves and semiorthogonal decompositions for the reader's convenience.
-In Section~\ref{section:base-change} we discuss base change for semiorthogonal decompositions, generalising the results of \cite{MR2801403}.
-An alternative discussion can be found in \cite[Section~3.2]{bayer2019stability}.

-The main object of interest, namely the functor of semiorthogonal decompositions, is introduced in Section~\ref{section:sod_functor_sheaf}.
-The main result in this section is that it is in fact a sheaf on the \'etale site.
+In \Cref{section:preliminaries} we collect various preliminaries on derived categories of sheaves and semiorthogonal decompositions for the reader's convenience.
+In \Cref{section:base-change} we discuss base change for semiorthogonal decompositions, generalising Kuznetsov's results of \cite{MR2801403}.
+An alternative discussion can be found in \cite[\S 3.2]{MR4292740}.
+The main object of interest, namely the sheaf of semiorthogonal decompositions, is introduced in \Cref{section:sod-functor-sheaf}.

-To prove that this sheaf is an algebraic space, which is moreover \'etale over the base, we need an alternative description which makes the deformation theory of semiorthogonal decompositions more explicit.
-In Section~\ref{section:sod-is-dec} we introduce the presheaf of decompositions of the structure sheaf of the diagonal, and show that this presheaf is isomorphic to the presheaf of semiorthogonal decompositions (Theorem \ref{theorem:Iso_Functors_SOD_DEC}).
+To prove that this sheaf is an algebraic space, which is moreover \'etale over the base, we need to check two more conditions in \cref{criterion:hall-rydh}.
+The key step is the case of semiorthogonal decompositions of length $2$.
+We give an alternative description of~$\sod_f^{2}$ which makes the deformation theory of semiorthogonal decompositions more explicit: in \Cref{section:sod-is-dec} we introduce the presheaf of decompositions of the structure sheaf of the diagonal, and show that this presheaf is isomorphic to the presheaf of semiorthogonal decompositions of length 2 (\Cref{theorem:Iso_Functors_SOD_DEC}).

-Using this alternative description we show in Section~\ref{section:local-study} that these functors are limit preserving.
-In Section~\ref{section:deform_sod} we study the deformation theory of semiorthogonal decompositions, and show that semiorthogonal decompositions for perfect complexes are unobstructed and have unique lifts.
+Using this alternative description we show in \Cref{section:local-study} that these functors are limit-preserving.
+In \Cref{section:deform_sod} we study the deformation theory of semiorthogonal decompositions, and show that semiorthogonal decompositions for perfect complexes are unobstructed and have unique lifts.
+This is now done using a proof suggested by the referee, for the original approach (using the deformation theory of morphisms and the translation in \cref{section:sod-is-dec}) one is referred to \cite{former-appendix}.

-In Section~\ref{section:moduli} we can then conclude from Artin's axioms that we indeed have an algebraic space which is \'etale over the base.
-We give various amplifications (to arbitrary length, relative to a fixed subcategory, and restricting to non-trivial semiorthogonal decompositions).
+In \Cref{section:moduli} we can then conclude from Artin's axioms that we indeed have an algebraic space which is \'etale over the base, completing the proof of \Cref{theorem:main-intro}.
+We also discuss various examples showcasing how our results can be applied, and why they cannot be extended to certain other settings.

-In Section~\ref{section:del-pezzo-families} we discuss the relationship between the moduli space of lines in the family of cubic surfaces \eqref{eq:moduli of lines} and the moduli space of semiorthogonal decompositions in some detail.

-In Appendix~\ref{app:def_theory_fixed_target} we develop the deformation theory for a morphism in a derived category, with fixed lift of the codomain.
-This is written in the generality of deformations of abelian categories, and to not break the flow of the main argument we have isolated it in a self-contained appendix (joint with Wendy Lowen).